netboxlabs/netbox-proxmox-automation/README.md

 When you think of the challenges of a widely used network documentation solution and a widely used virtualization technology, this implementation is an integration between virtual machine documentation (NetBox) and the automation of virtual machine (VM) configurations (Proxmox).

 `netbox-proxmox-ansible` uses [Ansible](https://www.ansible.com/) to automate management of your Proxmox VMs: With NetBox as your [*Network Source of Truth (NSoT)*](https://netboxlabs.com/blog/what-is-a-network-source-of-truth/), as NetBox was designed.
 In other words, this automation will collect the *desired* (documented) state of (Proxmox) VMs in Netbox -- and deploy identical VM configurations to Proxmox.
-Ansible when then enforce the desired Proxmox VM(s) state/states when deploying VMs in Proxmox.

 This automation handles both the creation and removal of Proxmox VMs.